Boris-Barboris/dsubs/arch/Roadmap.rst

 On mouse input:
 	GUI elements are static, it's reasonable to handle mouse events only when they are generated.
 World-space objects move themself, they can leave immobile cursor behind.
-That's why render is expected to generates artificial mouseMove event on each render cycle for focused window.
+That's why render is expected to generate artificial mouseMove event on each render cycle for focused window.

 Input-related stuff: